vi/websocat/doc.md

 * shutdown_socket_on_eof (`bool`) - Propagate upstream writer shutdown to downstream
 * no_auto_buffer_wrap (`bool`) - Do not automatically wrap WebSocket frames writer in a write_buffer: overlay when it detects missing vectored writes support
 * max_ping_replies (`Option<usize>`) - Stop replying to WebSocket pings after sending this number of Pong frames.

+## zero_socket

+Create a StreamSocket that reads zero bytes and ignores writes

+Returns `StreamSocket`

 # Glossary